ssfsx17/ffpnp/Jobs/Alchemist.md

 | 7 |
 | 8 |
 | 9 |
-| 10 | Prestige Job: Doctorate Alchemist
+| 10 | Prestige Job Title: Doctorate Alchemist
 |    | Job Reaction: Auto-Item (1 AP) - Upon taking damage, use an item.
 This is only a normal usage, as opposed to Item-Plus.
 |    | Action Unlock: Item-Plus
 | 11 |